♫Just open your eyes,

 If lawyers worked a normal number of days/year (231 is typical taking into account statutory holidays and 14 days/vacation/year) that means that lawyers have to log 10.8 hours/day in the office.
 This clearly implies that lawyers are clearly spending long hours and weekends in the office to meet their billable hour requirements.
 The situation is further compounded when you realize that there are many law firms out there that have even higher billable hour requirements from partners and associates alike.

 So how do you start living a life in the law?
-The suggestions that were put forward were to build in a sabbatical of 3 months every 5 years for partners.
+One suggestion that was put forward was to build in a sabbatical of 3 months every 5 years for partners.
 For one, this adds to the motivation to become partner!
 Furthermore, clients are shared among the lawyers in the firm, as no one can simply leave their practice for 3 months.
 This promotes a cultural change in the firm to regard clients as firm clients and not to horded clients by partners.
 This cultural change is seen as being very positive and team-oriented.

 Other suggestions were to choose your law firm carefully and try to work with lawyers who share your values.
 Furthermore, exercise personal leadership in defining what success is and a successful life are to you and not allowing others to set these definitions (and your schedule) for you.